h16nning/typora-gitbook-theme/README.md

 2. Copy the `gitbook-light.css` file and `gitbook-dark.css` file as well as the folder `gitbook` to your Typora theme library.
 3. Launch or restart Typora and choose Gitbook Light or Gitbook Dark from the theme menu.

+## Contributing
+Feel free submit an issue, if something does not work or look right.
+If you would like to, you can also create your variant of this theme.

 ## Screenshots

 ### Light